Cristianco9/arduino-control-api/README.md

 # Arduino Controller API with Node.js and C++

 ## 🚀 Project Overview
-This project is an API developed with Node.js, integrating a C++ module to control an Arduino.
+This project is an web APP developed with javaScript, integrating a C++ module to control an Arduino.
 The API allows you to execute commands on an Arduino device through a simple RESTful interface, making it easy to interface with and control hardware remotely.